severalnines/cmon-proxy/README.md

 ### Controllers status

-This endpoint will gives an oversview of the available configured cmon instances and their status and version informations.
+This endpoint will gives an overview of the available configured cmon instances and their status and version informations.

 The reply structure can be found there: